aaronengels/DattoRMM/README.md

 # Basics

-Install the module from PowerShell Gallery and enter your API keys:
+Install the DattoRMM module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/DattoRMM) and use example below to get started:

 ```powershell
 # Load module